egretsRegrets/cairn-in-dolmenwood/README.md

 ## Acronyms

 Character creation in this Cairn + Dolmenwood game requires frequent recourse to two books: the Cairn 2e Players Guide and the Dolmenwood Players Book.
-From here on out
+From here on out:

 - the _Cairn 2e Players Guide_ is referred to as the **CPG**.
-- the _Dolmenwood Players Book_ is referred to as the **DPB** If these books haven't been provided to you or you can't find them, please ask Sam.
+- the _Dolmenwood Players Book_ is referred to as the **DPB**

+If these books haven't been provided to you or you can't find them, please ask Sam.

 ## Background and Starting Items